 - ⅓ soda bicarbonate

 - 1 tablespoon cider vinegar or 2 tablespoon lemon juice

 - 1 or 2 tbsp cacao powder (heaped)

 - 1 teaspoon rum essence (optional)

 - Preheat the oven at 180C fan/200 C /350 F Gas 4.

-- Peel and prepare the bananas.
-Pure them with the help of a fork.
+- Peel and prepare the bananas by pureeing them with the help of a fork.
 Set aside.

-- In a freestanding mixer whizz for 2-3 minutes the oil and the sugar adding the eggs one by one, the vanilla and the buttermilk.
+- In a freestanding mixer whizz the oil and the sugar adding the eggs one by one, the vanilla and the buttermilk.
 I sometimes just add rum only for a really nice and different flavour.
 Vanilla is also nice if you fancy adding!
 Mix for 2 minutes at medium speed.

 - Add the flour mix to the sugar, oil/butter and egg mixture.
 Do this by adding little by little and reduce the speed to very low so the flour will not get all puffed out of the bowl, but also we need the flour to get folded in gently until it all incorporates nicely without overmixing.

-- Once the flour has been incorporated, add the chopped and toasted walnuts as well as the pureed bananas, mix until homogenised and split the mixture into two parts.
+- Once the flour has been incorporated, add the chopped and toasted walnuts as well as the pureed/mashed bananas.
+Mix until homogenised and split the mixture into two parts.
 Remove approximately half of the cake batter and place into another bowl.

 - Add 1 or 2 tbsp cacao to one part of the mixture and incorporate well.
 Optionally, add 2 tbsp coconut flakes into this too if you wish.

-- Pour the coconut part of the mixture into the greased tin and then pour the cacao one over or the other way around too, it doesn't really matter which one is first added to the tin.
+- Pour the white half of the batter into the greased tin and then pour the cacao one over.
+You may do the other way around too, it doesn't really matter which one is first added to the tin.